 What can I expect?

 The mission of the Counseling Service is to provide consultation to the campus community and short-term assistance to currently registered students who have concerns in areas of decision-making, crisis intervention, problem-solution, adjustment or matters of personal concern that could interfere with academic success.
-During the initial session at KSU-CS, the counselor will clarify and assess your presenting concerns and determine the options available for addressing your needs.
+During the initial session at Counseling Services, the counselor will clarify and assess your presenting concerns and determine the options available for addressing your needs.
 By the end of the initial consultation contact, you may expect to gain at least three things: (1) identification of possible goals you might work toward in counseling; (2) a tentative plan for getting to that goal; and (3) some recommendations about options/resources that you may need to work toward your goal.
 When time-limited service is not sufficient to meet your needs, the counselor will then determine if any extended care can be managed within the time and service availability of this agency or if referral alternatives within the community would be more appropriate.

 How will my counselor be assigned?